 The water in the therapeutic pool is maintained at 97 to 100 degrees, Glass explains, promoting both buoyancy and muscle relaxation, reducing the stress on either painful, injured or repaired joints and muscles.
 At the same time, recovering athletes report it's just as hard, if not harder, running against the resistance of the water, with some reporting an even better workout for their muscles than land running.

-Our Noblesville Forté Fast orthopedic urgent care clinic will close Friday, November 22nd at 11:00 am.
+Our Forté Fast orthopedic urgent care clinic in Noblesville will close at 11:00 am on Friday, December 20th.